srimuthurajesh/Tech-Notes/Java/Language/01_java_core.md

 Installation stuffs:
-1.JAVA_HOME - path of JDK folder
+1.In User variable- M2_HOME - path of maven folder
-2.MAVEN_HOME - path of maven folder
+1.In Sysem variable JAVA_HOME - path of JDK folder
-3.M2_HOME - path of maven folder
+2.In Sysem variable MAVEN_HOME - path of maven folder
-4.PATH - path of JDK,path of maven
+4.In Sysem variable PATH - path of JDK,path of maven

 ## Java
 JDK - Compiler + libraries -For developer contains javac,debugging tools\